Twonki/twonki.github.io/_posts/2020-05-05-haskell-microservice.md

 A real application should have some more args to be fair: Whether we want to be verbose, the logging level and a logging directory would be good candidates.

-For my example I additionally have a parses that either looks for the quintett of connection properties OR for a connectionstring.
+For my example I additionally have a parser that either looks for the quintett of connection properties OR for a connectionstring.
 That was quite easy with optparse-applicative.
 I can highly recommend this library - it does all I want and I can throw around some applicative operators to impress the readers of my blog.

 ### Add HDBC & ODBC outside of Docker

-The next step will be to connect with HDBC to our database outside of the docker image - that is from `cabal new-run` directly.
+The next step will be to connect to our database outside of the docker image using HDBC - that is from `cabal new-run` directly.

 First it's required to spin up the database (and wait a bit).
 For these initial steps I used `docker run -p 3306:3306 database` so I have it on localhost available.